 morey ™ Flagsticks:

 Cheesebrough’s morey flagsticks offer value for daily use or special event.
 They are not only attractive, they are durable, and we provide you with maintenance information on how to achieve the most years of service from them.
 Our stock sticks are built with domestic hardwood.
-Exotic hardwood is also available on some models.
+Exotic hardwood is also available on most models.

 The Perennial is our most popular flagstick.
 At right is a 6′ with our Twin Pennant flag.
 Inset shows the lower brass connector.

 The Stout has an 1 1/8″ wooden dowel, and 1/2″ fiberglass base rod.
 To the right is a painted Stout with two simple swatches of cloth often used in early golf for a “flag”.
 The brass has been oxidized for an antique presentation.
 (This stick is a replica of one found on an old course in northern Europe.
 To its left is an 18″ Tee Marker used on the same course.)
 At left shows the Stout with the universal flag mount.
 At right a selection of Stout bodies.
 NOTE: The camera slightly distorts the sticks.

 Standard length is 7′, and we can build any length you require.
 5′ sticks were used in early golf, and much of European golf still use them.